Announcements

 Preparing for your biweekly meeting

-• Open the Biweekly Meeting Agenda and Contract Template linked under Logistics below and make a copy to somewhere on your Google Drive.
+• Open the Biweekly Meeting Agenda and Contract Template linked under Logistics below.

 • In Google Docs: File → Make a copy